philipturner/molecular-renderer/Sources/HardwareCatalog/Simulation/ElasticModuli/README.md

 ## Scene Setup

-Experiment: a traditional energy minimizer does not minimize vdW potential energy to sufficient accuracy, only internal deformations.
+Experiment: A traditional energy minimizer does not minimize vdW potential energy to sufficient accuracy, only internal deformations.
 One typically starts a simulation with energy-minimized rigid bodies, then uses MD or RBD to simulate evolution over time.

 Simulation: jig + specimen, 16,296 atoms, 9.6 ps evolution